CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

     '}';
 {% endhighlight %}

-Another option is to [minify](link/to/minify/site/or/description) the string--that is, to get rid of all the white space and newlines.
+Another option is to [minify](http://cssminifier.com/) the string--that is, to get rid of all the white space and newlines.
 This makes your styles much less readable, but your JavaScript file will be smaller and load a tiny bit faster.

 {% highlight js %}
 var simpleStyle = '#all_day_cdb_gu_l3{marker-fill-opacity:0.9;marker-line-color:#FFF;marker-line-width:1.5;marker-line-opacity:1;marker-placement:point;marker-type:ellipse;marker-width:10;marker-fill:#FF6600;marker-allow-overlap:true;}';
 {% endhighlight %}

-Because single or double quotes often appear in CartoCSS statements, you should be cautious to make sure that every character is part of the string.
+Because single or double quotes often appear in CartoCSS statements, you should be cautious that every character is part of the string.
 For instance, the following would produce a parse error:

 {% highlight js %}
 var cartocss = '#table_name{text-face-name:'DejaVu Sans Book';}'
 {% endhighlight %}

 The syntax highlighting we use in Academy helps us tell the story: the _DejaVu Sans Book_ portion of the CartoCSS statement is interpreted as a series of variables (grey), not part of the string (green).
-You could fix it by writing it the following ways instead:
+You could fix it by writing it in either of the following ways instead:

 {% highlight js %}
 var cartocss = '#table_name{text-face-name:"DejaVu Sans Book";}';